COVID-19 Updates and Resources

 All other students who need access to academic buildings to retrieve personal property or equipment must receive permission from their professors.
 Professors granting access should email Chief John Milby (firstname.lastname@example.org) or call the Furman Police at 864-294-2111 and provide the name of the authorized student, the location where the student is to be permitted access and a description of the property to be retrieved.
 When a student is granted permission, the duty officer will be dispatched to meet the student at the building, grant access and stand by while the student retrieves their property.

-Furman University will reimburse room and board at a prorated level and is currently processing refunds as expediently as possible.
-Reimbursement for room and board will be prorated from March 16 to May 5, and students who receive refunds will see them on their accounts by April 9.
+Furman University reimbursed room and board at a prorated level.
+Reimbursement for room and board was prorated from March 16 to May 5.
 Please ensure that your direct deposit information is current in MyFurman to facilitate electronic transfer of funds.

 Barnes & Noble at Furman is offering FREE eBook access through the remainder of the Spring 2020 term.
 Students may visit furman.bncollege.com and click on the header to gain access through VitalSource, our eTextbook partner.